danielscholl-osdu/search/docs/tutorial/PolicyService-Integration.md

   ```

 - This is an experimental feature and at this moment has following limitations
-    1. Support is added only for `query` api.
-Support for `query_with_cursor` will be added in the future
-    2. If the query has `returnedFields` set, it must contain all `acl, kind, legal` and `id`
+    1. If the query has `returnedFields` set, it must contain all `acl, kind, legal` and `id`
-    3. In the current implementation, totalCount represents the number of records matching user query before the search policy is applied
+    2. In the current implementation, totalCount represents the number of records matching user query before the search policy is applied